napalm23zero/my-awesome-interviews/README.md

 # Java Awesome Interview

-Here some interview questions that and ridiculously complete answers, to impress your interviewers
+Here some interview questions and some ridiculously complete answers, to impress your interviewers

 ---